-Layer Definitions, Device Definitions, Layer, physical and electric rules and Rules specific to individual tools and applications.
-The flow described here uses these highly flexible technology files to capture package information.
-Essentially, the package layers are treated simply as additional IC mask layers.
-The MCM metal, via and pad layers were captured in a technology file that specifies the layer descriptions, their adjacencies and what each via layer connects.
+The MCM metal, via, and pad layers were captured in a technology file that specifies the layer descriptions, their adjacencies, and what each via layer connects.
 The file also specifies minimum dimensions, grid size, etc., as well as how the layers are to be described on the screen.
+For example, the following extract defines the via layers and permitted connections: